c2siorg/GDB-UI/README.md

      ```

 ## Usage
 After setting up the project, you can access GDB-UI by navigating to [http://localhost:3000](http://localhost:3000) in your web browser.
-Here are some examples of how to use the application:

-- **Debugging a Program**: [Include a screenshot or GIF]
-- **Setting Breakpoints**: [Include a screenshot or GIF]
-- **Viewing Variables**: [Include a screenshot or GIF]

-For more detailed usage instructions, refer to the User Guide.
+For more detailed usage instructions, refer to the [User Guide](https://github.com/c2siorg/GSoC/blob/master/GSoC-2024/13-utkarsh-raj-13-WebiU-20-c2siorg-SCoRe-Lab-website.md?utm_source).

 ## Running Tests